dimaslanjaka/source-posts/The Legend Of Neverland/Quiz.md

 ### 2023-01-11
 - change quiz `The tunnel that connects with Cabala is called Path of Cremation (X)`
 - change quiz `The Tunnel That Connects With Cabala Is Called Parh Of Fire Sword (O)`

+## Conclusion
+Those are all the answer keys to various questions that the system will throw at you through this _event_ mini quiz.
+As we have explained, this question is taken from general knowledge, be it history, economics, geography and many others.
+You will get not only in-game prizes, but additional knowledge like this you can also find out.
+Hopefully all of these answer keys can help you answer some questions that you might not know the answers to.